Frequently Asked Questions

 What should I do when I have lost my crown?

-It is important to seek treatment soonest possible to avoid damage to the underlying tooth structure.
-Please keep your crown clean and safe and bring it to your appointment.
+It is important to seek treatment as soon as possible to avoid damage to the underlying tooth structure.
+Please keep your crown clean and safe and bring it with you to your appointment.

 What should I do when I have knocked a tooth out?